AnyChart/export-server/README.md

 ### PhantomJS install
 Download and install PhantomJS on you PC from the [official site](http://phantomjs.org/download.html).

-Add PhantomJS binary to your PATH
+Add PhantomJS binary to your [PATH](https://stackoverflow.com/a/14638025).

 Check if it works properly:
 ```